beanwc/ccShell/README.md

-cc_shell
+ccShell
 ========

-This a shell command analyse program name cc_shell !
+This a shell command analyse program name ccShell !